ehsanlotfi/cheatsheets/!React.md

       ```

 1. #### constructor VS getInitialState
       - When we use ES6 classes, we need to initialize the state inside the constructor.
-But when using React.createClass, we should use the getInitialState method.
+But when using `React.createClass`, we should use the `getInitialState` method.

 1. #### super() VS super(props)
-      - Outside the constructor, it doesn't matter.
-But if we want to access props inside the constructor, we must use super(props).
+      - Outside the `constructor`, it doesn't matter.
+But if we want to access props inside the `constructor`, we must use `super(props)`.

 1. #### Loop in JSX
-      - only Array.prototype.map OR for statement
+      - only `Array.prototype.map`.

 1. #### setState Vs replaceState
       - Both are used in class components.
-      - setState merges the current state with the new one.
+      - `setState` merges the current state with the new one.
-      - replaceState completely replaces the current state with the new state.
+      - `replaceState` completely replaces the current state with the new state.

 1. #### State change Detection
         ```